larnin/Spectrum/Spectrum.Plugins.ServerMod/Readme.md

 Shows all levels in the host’s library that contain the entered keyword.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;!level [filter]
 Shows all levels that match the filter.
-See bellow for more information about filters.
+See below for more information about filters.
 If this command is used as a client with __%level__, it search on your library.

 #### List: